 Instructions for Signing up for eRefund

-eRefund is a fast and convenient way to receive your student refund.
+If there is a credit balance on your account, it will be refunded to you. eRefund is the fastes and most convenient way to receive your student refund.
 To enroll in eRefund:

 - Log in to LionPATH

 - Click on "Manage my Account/Make a Payment"